 - Be generous

 - Listen to your audience

 The success of community creation will be heavily influenced by the participation of your employees.
-Making sure your company culture is supportive and promotes innovation is a key to creating an engaged community.
+Making sure your company culture is supportive, that it promotes innovation and knowledge sharing.

 3. Promote Advocacy

 Improving marketing strategy with employee advocacy is one of the main goals of every marketing department.

 An advocate is a person who authentically promotes your brand, generally for free.

 Advocacy can be sharing a referral code for a great new product you tried.
 Advocacy can also be your when your neighbor suggests a great Thai restaurant in the neighborhood in your local Facebook group.

 How do you promote authentic advocacy?

 - Encourage peer-to-peer advocacy: The produce delivery company Imperfect Produce offers a "Give $10, Get $10" advocacy program.
 Paired with down to earth copy and simple images, this program has been quite successful.